casaub0n/casaub0n/packages/test-driven-development-by-example/README.md

 In TypeScript Class, member variable can't use method name.

-If you use member variable, you must specify `this` keyword because of distinguishing memeber variable from normal variable.
+If you use member variable, you must specify `this` keyword because of distinguishing member variable from normal variable.

 ## Down casting